 Tucked away in the central highlands, between Santa Cruz’s two main ports, the secluded Galapagos Safari Camp makes an ideal base for families looking to the escape the crowds and fully immerse themselves in the wilds of the Galapagos.
 The eco-luxe camp sits high on a ridge overlooking dense canopy of the National Park and the Pacific.

 Families can opt to stay in the spacious three-bedroom family suite that sits above the kids’ club.
 Or if they prefer, in one of the nine teak-floored safari tents.
 Raised high above the ground on wooden platforms, the tents are light and airy.
 There’s ample room for a family of four (age limits apply).
-Large flaps in the canvas walls can be rolled up–highly recommended for birdwatching-in-bed.
+And for for birdwatching-in-bed, simply roll up the large flaps in the canvas walls (highly recommended!).
 Plus, sliding glass doors open on to private balconies where you can soak up a misty sunrise, coffee in hand.

-In the highlands, temperatures are cooler at night.
+In the highlands, temperatures are cooler at night, making it ideal for visitors to Santa Cruz Island with kids–or without.
 That means mosquitoes are seldom a concern and air conditioning is, thankfully, not required.
 During the cooler season, staff light fires in the main lodge.
 And don’t be surprised to find hot water bottles under bed sheets once you return from dinner.

 It’s notable enough to be the only hotel in the archipelago with a kids’ club.
-But what makes Galapagos Safari Camp especially family-friendly is that the founders raised their two children here.
+But what makes Galapagos Safari Camp especially family-friendly?
+The founders raised their two children here.
 Stephanie Bonham-Carter and Michael Mesdag know first-hand what it takes to create engaging, educational experiences.
 They created a special six-night ‘Family Safari’, designed to meet the needs and interests of every member of the family.

 Foodies will also enjoy the meals here.
 Like every service the hotel offers, the menus can adapt to meet specific needs.
 Find out more: http://www.galapagossafaricamp.com/